How Protein for Hair Transforms Your Locks- Repair, Strengthen, Shine

 1. What is Protein for Hair?

 Protein is the main component of hair.
 Your hair is made mostly of keratin, a type of protein.
 This protein forms the hair shaft and gives it strength, flexibility, and structure.
-When your hair lacks protein, it becomes weak and prone to breakage.
+When your hair lacks protein, it becomes weak and prone to breakage—making protein hair masks essential for restoring strength and resilience.

 Adding protein back into your routine can rebuild and protect your strands.